 There is just a lightness missing – mist

 takes the windows.
-Empires have been won
+Kingdoms have been razed

-and lost because of this wistfulness.
+and lost because of this wistfulness

 My body floats ever so slightly.

 laps my chin as if to say nothing –

 is enough, and indeed it is, better, yes.

 The sweat beads run out to meet it here

 they orbit my body, salts dancing.

 Now – a new series of figures pass;